 - Gymnasts used more superstitious rituals than football players.

-A different study of Canadian collegiate athletes found variations in the rituals by sport:
+of Canadian collegiate athletes found variations in the rituals by sport:

 - Hockey players focused on equipment.